Service Animal Defined

-1. Service Animal Defined.
-The ADA definition of a service animal was revised effective March 15, 2011 to mean the following:
+The ADA definition of a service animal was revised effective March 15, 2011, to mean the following:

 Service animal means any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Other species of animals, whether wild or domestic, trained or untrained, are not service animals for the purposes of this definition.
 The work or tasks performed by a service animal must be directly related to the handler´s disability.
 Examples of work or tasks include, but are not limited to, assisting individuals who are blind or have low vision with navigation and other tasks, alerting individuals who are deaf or hard of hearing to the presence of people or sounds, providing non-violent protection or rescue work, pulling a wheelchair, assisting an individual during a seizure, alerting individuals to the presence of allergens, retrieving items such as medicine or the telephone, providing physical support and assistance with balance and stability to individuals with mobility disabilities, and helping persons with psychiatric and neurological disabilities by preventing or interrupting impulsive or destructive behaviors.
 The crime deterrent effects of an animal´s presence and the provision of emotional support, well-being, comfort, or companionship do not constitute work or tasks for the purposes of this definition.

-2. Therapy Animals.
-Therapy animals are used by medical and counseling centers to treat patients with various emotional or social problems.
-Therapy animals include cats, dogs, rabbits, horses, etc.
+Medical and counseling centers use therapy animals to treat patients with various emotional or social problems.
+Therapy animals include cats, dogs, rabbits, and horses.

-3. Emotional Support Animal.
-Under the ADA, an "emotional support animal" or "comfort animal" or "animal assisted therapy" (AAT) animal is not a service animal.
+Under the ADA, an emotional support animal, comfort animal, or animal-assisted therapy animal is not a service animal.
 It does not assist a disabled person with daily living activities.
-Rather it is prescribed in a treatment process to alleviate a person's depression or other psychiatric disabilities.
-However, under the federal Fair Housing Act, which applies to homeowners associations, a housing provider is required to make reasonable accommodations for assistance animals including emotional support animals even though they are not trained to do work or perform tasks.
+Instead, it is prescribed in a treatment process to alleviate a person's depression or other psychiatric disabilities.
+However, under the federal Fair Housing Act, which applies to homeowners associations, a housing provider must make reasonable accommodations for assistance animals, including emotional support animals, even though they are not trained to work or perform tasks.
 (See January 28, 2020 HUD position letter.)
-Under California’s Fair Employment and Housing Act, an assistance animal can be a reasonable accommodation.
+An assistance animal can be a reasonable accommodation under California's Fair Employment and Housing Act.
 (Auburn Woods HOA v.
 FEH Commission.).

 |